-The application of refrigerants with a GWP < 150 leads to the use of mildly flammable A2L fluorocarbon-based refrigerants or highly flammable hydrocarbon refrigerants, and requires the condensing unit design, location, and refrigerant charge to take into account the specific requirements for flammable refrigerants.
-For medium temperature applications the HFOs R-1234yf or R-1234ze(E) offer similar energy efficiency to R-134a.
-For R-404A, the possible A2L refrigerants include R-454C, R-455A and R-457A, all having GWPs below 150.
+The use of lower GWP mildly flammable A2L fluorocarbon-based refrigerants requires the condensing unit design, location, and refrigerant charge to take into account the specific requirements for flammable refrigerants.
+For medium temperature applications the HFOs R-1234yf or R-1234ze(E) or R-516A offer similar energy efficiency to R-134a.
+For R-404A, the possible A2L refrigerants include R-454A, R-454C, R-455A and R-457A, some having GWPs below 150.

 A condensing unit can have several compressors, are designed for several capacities and are standardised equipment.
 Since July 2018 new units must meet the energy efficiency Eco-Design requirements of Regulation (EU) 2015/1095.
 The most common refrigerants have been R-134a for medium temperatures (typically 0°C and 10°C) and R-404A for medium and / or low temperatures (<-18°C) for food storage.